 Teams approach testing in very different ways.
 Some teams write no tests, some a few, and some too many.
 If you decide that you want to write tests, a good rule of thumb is to start with the key examples.
 Look if you need to extend the test-suite by changing variables and exploring boundaries.

 In the ‘to improve’ part of the example above, it’s unclear what is tested and what influences the result.
 The title says: ‘withdrawal from bank account’, but what variables make this a valid withdrawal (amount, origin, currency, private)?
 Try to focus on group variation (amount, origin, currency) and split these into different tests.
 This is easier to read and invites to explore edge cases.

 From TDD (Test Driven Development) we know that we should structure our tests in the following way:

-These terms improve the readability of a test and separates the: parameters, action and result check, which makes the test easier to read.
-These terms are reflected in different frameworks in a different way.
-In the example below use the ‘Given’, ‘When’, ‘Then’ terminology.
+These terms improve the readability of a test and separate the parameters, action, and result check.
+Which makes the test easier to read.
+These terms are reflected in different frameworks in different ways.
+In the example below, use the ‘Given’, ‘When’, ‘Then’ terminology.

-The ‘to improve’ case has multiple Given’s and When’s which makes it hard to see what is actually being tested.
-What parameters are relevant (name, account number) and what action is tested (is selecting the account details needed)?
-In the ‘good’ example we can see that it is actually the name of the account which makes the payment to fail (not taken into account the account number).
+The ‘to improve’ case has multiple Givens and Whens, which makes it hard to see what is actually being tested, which parameters are relevant (name, account number) and what action is tested (is selecting the account details needed).
+In the ‘good’ example, we see that it’s actually the name of the account which causes the payment fail (not taken into account the account number).
 Try to structure your code as follows: